alankrantas/saiko-iotomatic-watch-esp32-round-lcd/README.md

 ## Clock Setup

-1. Change the `SECRET_SSID` and `SECRET_PASS` to your WiFi ssid/password in `secret.h`.
+- Change the `SECRET_SSID` and `SECRET_PASS` to your WiFi ssid/password in `secret.h`.
-2. Modify `NTP_SERVER` and `NTP_HOUR_OFFSET` to a setting you perfer.
+- Modify `NTP_SERVER` and `NTP_HOUR_OFFSET` to a setting you perfer.
-3. If `DEMO_MODE` is set to `true`, the watch will display a fixed time (`10:31:42 SUN 31th`) without connnecting to WiFi.
+- If `DEMO_MODE` is set to `true`, the watch will display a fixed time (`10:31:42 SUN 31th`) without connnecting to WiFi.
-4. If `BENCHMARK` is set to `true`, it will calculate and print the time needed to draw the watch dial.
+- If `BENCHMARK` is set to `true`, it will calculate and print the time needed to draw the watch dial.

 ### Advanced

-1. Most specs and color on the dial can actually be adjusted.
+- Most specs and color on the dial can actually be adjusted, for example:
-2. `LOGO_NAME` is the name shown on the top half of watch, and `DESCRIPTION` is the smaller text on the lower half.
+  - `LOGO_NAME` is the name shown on the top half of watch, and `DESCRIPTION` is the smaller text on the lower half.
-3. `SECOND_HAND_VIBRATION` defines the vibration of the second hand (6 = 3 Hz).
+  - `SECOND_HAND_VIBRATION` defines the vibration of the second hand (6 = 3 Hz).
-4. The parts of the hour and minute hands are identified by alphabet codes:
+- The parts of the hour and minute hands are identified by alphabet codes:

 ![design](design.png)